-(as defined in the Executive Severance Plan), and the NEO agrees to be bound by, and complies with, the applicable restrictive covenants for twelve (12) months following termination.

-- (2) For purposes of calculating the severance amount in accordance with the terms of the Severance Plan, includes the largest annual base salary during the preceding three fiscal years and the average of the actual paid bonus amounts under the Bonus Plan for each of the preceding two fiscal years. - (3) Represents accelerated vesting of otherwise unvested performance share units and performance shares granted under the LTIP and accelerated vesting of otherwise unvested restricted stock units and restricted share awards granted under the Omnibus Plan. - (4) The amounts included assume maximum performance for all unearned performance share units or performance shares, which, upon a termination of employment without cause or for good reason (each as defined in the Omnibus Plan) during the two-year period following a change in control, are deemed earned at the greater of target and actual performance as of the date of a change in control with respect to all open performance periods, and represent earned performance under the 2020-2022 LTIP Awards, the performance conditions of which were satisfied by the NEOs as of December 31, 2022.
-Assuming target performance for all unearned performance share units or performance shares (other than the 2020-2022 LTIP Awards) and earned performance for the 2020-2022 LTIP Awards, the amount to be received by each NEO upon a termination of employment without cause or for good reason during the two-year period following a change in control in respect of stock awards would be: for Mr. Harrison, \$4,935,439, for Mr. Dods, \$592,436, for Mr. Arizumi, \$658,283, for Mr. Mizumoto, \$798,985, and for Mr. Mesick, \$1,276,871. - (5) Mr. Mallela resigned from his position with First Hawaiian effective January 7, 2022.
-Accordingly, the amounts reported for Mr. Mallela reflect the amounts actually received in connection with his resignation.
-In connection with his resignation, Mr. Mallela did not receive any severance and forfeited his outstanding unvested equity awards.
+- (as defined in the Executive Severance Plan), and the NEO agrees to be bound by, and complies with, the applicable restrictive covenants for twelve (12) months following termination. - (2) For purposes of calculating the severance amount in accordance with the terms of the Severance Plan, includes the largest annual base salary during the preceding three fiscal years and the average of the actual paid bonus amounts under the Bonus Plan for each of the preceding two fiscal years. - (3) Represents accelerated vesting of otherwise unvested performance share units granted under the LTIP and accelerated vesting of otherwise unvested restricted stock units granted under the Omnibus Plan. - (4) The amounts included assume maximum performance for all unearned performance share units, which, upon a termination of employment without cause or for good reason (each as defined in the Omnibus Plan) during the two-year period following a change in control, are deemed earned at the greater of target and actual performance as of the date of a change in control with respect to all open performance periods, and represent earned performance under the 2021-2023 LTIP Awards, the performance conditions of which were satisfied by the NEOs as of December 31, 2023.
+Assuming target performance for all unearned performance share units (other than the 2021-2023 LTIP Awards) and earned performance for the 2021-2023 LTIP Awards, the amount to be received by each NEO upon a termination of employment without cause or for good reason during the two-year period following a change in control in respect of stock awards would be: for Mr. Harrison, \$4,697,395, for Mr. Moses, \$573,192, for Mr. Dods, \$1,223,566 for Mr. Arizumi, \$652,592, and for Mr. Char, \$554,020. - (5) Messrs.
+Mesick and Mizumoto's employment with First Hawaiian terminated effective July 1, 2023 and October 1, 2023, respectively.
+Accordingly, the amounts reported for Messrs.
+Mizumoto and Mesick reflect the amounts actually received in connection with their termination.
+For information with respect to amounts paid to Messrs.
+Mizumoto and Mesick, see "-Compensation Discussion and Analysis-Payments to Mr. Mizumoto in Connection with Termination of Employment" and see "-Compensation Discussion and Analysis-Payments to Mr. Mesick in Connection with Termination of Employment."